mikeshardmind/bg3modding/readme.md

   matching [source material](https://www.gmbinder.com/share/-M0i_wbRAX8qAz1OIjbF).
 - Lv 3: Gain pact weapon bind/summon abilities.
 - Lv 3: Gain a warlock invocation
-- lv 5: Gain a warlock invocation, Increase Sanguine Offering charges usable per turn by 1
+- lv 5: Gain a warlock invocation
 - lv 7: Gain a warlock invocation
-- lv 9: Gain a warlock invocation
+- lv 12: Gain a warlock invocation
-- lv 11: Increase Sanguine Offering charges usable per turn by 1

 Note that any invocations that rely on warlock level, including those added by other mods, will not treat witch knight levels as warlock levels, as they are not.